Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The Explanation is NOT about humankind’s words about a deity.
 That’s what Wikipedia and the Science of Theology do.

 The Explanation IS about the sound reasoned words of God.
 What does God have to say?
 What is His reasoning?
 Why does He want Peace and Prosperity?
 It’s only the ‘Source’ that can really give real solid answers.

 Theology, as seen by The Explanation, refers to the word of the source.
 The source being a god with small or capital g.
 Since it’s generally associated with religion and its originator, it comes with a capital G. I don’t expect non-believers to accept the capital G or even to believe that God has or could transmit the answers to the fundamental questions of life.The Explanation is about the 'sound reasoned words of God.'
 What does God have to say?
 Click To Tweet

 What I’d say here is: You’ve listened to just about everything humankind has to say about d/Deity–why not give an ear to what Deity ‘might’ have to say?

 This blog post is an excerpt from chapter 1.2 of Origin of the Universe

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Deity and Sound, Reasoned Words are the Crux of Theology
+Please use the Social Network links just below to share this information from The Explanation, Deity and Sound, Reasoned Words are the Crux of Theology